Ashutoshmzp1221/FlightsAndSearchService/README.md

     }
 ```
  - Once you've added db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create`

+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flight belongs to an airplane but one airplane can be used in multiple flights.

+  - A city has many

+## Flight Table
+ - id - unique id to identify the flights.
+ -